HoHieuLuc/js-easy-exercises/super-easy.md

 - B: `false` `false` `true`
 - C: `true` `false` `false`
 - D: `false` `true` `true`

+_Answer_and_Explain: A. a and b have the same value, but b is a Number object.

 <div align="right">
     <b><a href="#">↥ back to top</a></b>